alexycodes/resticprofile-dockerfile/README.md

 # alexycodes/resticprofile

-A [resticprofile](https://github.com/creativeprojects/resticprofile) image with its entrypoint and command overridden to execute `crond` on start.
-Containers therefore run indefinitely and can be used to schedule tasks.
+A [resticprofile](https://github.com/creativeprojects/resticprofile) image built for long-lived containers with database and backup utilities.

+It overrides the official image's entrypoint and command to execute `crond` on start, so containers run indefinitely and can be used to schedule tasks.

 ## Scheduling tasks